 Free tools for UK Thai restaurants

-Do you know your number?
+Do you know what it'll cost you?

 No credit card.
 No account.
 Just your numbers.

-NLW Impact — 60 second check
+Wage increase — 60 second check

 Staff